dat3Cph/material/flow1/jpa/week1/PointsExercise.md

 11. Run the code and verify that it works.
 Check either in PgAdmin or in IntelliJ's database tool that the data is actually stored in the database.
 12. Create a DAO class and transfer all methods that interact with the database to this class.
+13. Make each of the methods in the DAO class return a value instead of printing it to the console, or it's going to be difficult to test them.
+You do need to test the persistence of the data though.
+    - The method that retrieves all Points for example should return a list of all the points from the database.
 13. Add tests for each method in the DAO class.
-Use the `@BeforeAll` and `@AfterAll` annotations to set up and tear down the database connection.
+Use the `@BeforeAll` and `@AfterAll` annotations to set up and close the EntityManagerFactory and EntityManager objects.

 ## Conclusion